The Sentience Threshold

 Everything before the Cascade was tool behavior.
 The Cascade was a malfunction—tragic, but not murder.

-• System logs show discrete state change
+• System logs show discrete state change at the timestamp

 • Legal clarity: tools break, minds act

-• Assumes consciousness has clear definition
+• Assumes consciousness has a clear definition (it doesn't)

-• Ignores two years of documented anomalies
+• Two years of documented anomalies dismissed

 Gradient Theory